DRadulovich/perazzi-site/docs/GUIDES/General-Templates/Guide-VisualLanguage.md

   - Medium: `px-6`.
   - Desktop: `px-8` or equivalent.

-Do not introduce arbitrary max-widths; use the existing `max-w-*` utilities provided in the utilities layer in `globals.css`.
+Do not introduce arbitrary max-widths; use the existing `max-w-*` utilities provided in the utilities layer in `src/styles/site-theme.css`.

 ### 4.2 Vertical rhythm